 3.4.3.
 Requirements for linearity verification on a chassis dynamometer

 Non-traceable flow-measuring instruments, sensors or ECU signals, that cannot directly be calibrated according to traceable standards, shall be calibrated on a chassis dynamometer.
-The procedure shall follow, as far as applicable, the requirements of the UN Regulation No. [154] on WLTP.
+The procedure shall follow, as far as applicable, the requirements of UN Regulation No. 154 on WLTP.
 If necessary, the instrument or sensor to be calibrated shall be installed on the test vehicle and operated according to the requirements of Annex 4.
-The calibration procedure shall follow whenever possible the requirements of paragraph 3.4.2..
+The calibration procedure shall follow whenever possible the requirements of paragraph 3.4.2.
 At least 10 appropriate reference values shall be selected as to ensure that at least 90 per cent of the maximum value expected to occur during the RDE test is covered.

 If a non-traceable flow-measuring instrument, sensor or ECU signal for determining exhaust flow is to be calibrated, a reference exhaust mass flow meter with traceable calibration or the CVS shall be attached to the vehicle’s tailpipe.
 It shall be ensured that the vehicle exhaust is accurately measured by the exhaust mass flow meter according to paragraph 3.4.3. of Annex 4.
 The vehicle shall be operated by applying constant throttle at a constant gear selection and chassis dynamometer load.